 - demonstrating the relationship among program planning, assessment and evaluation and teaching/learning strategies that reflect key components of instrumental music

 - continuing to situate musical pieces in context

 - demonstrating the ability to properly set up an instrumental music room/facility for effective instruction and learning

-NOTE: This will require the candidate to have access to one brass and one woodwind instrument and one drum or practice pad.
-The candidate may wish to consider contacting a Music store in order to rent these instruments.
+NOTE: Students may wish to consider contacting a Music store in order to rent these instruments.

 - Hold a "Certificate of Qualification" with basic qualifications in two divisions, (i.e. Primary, Junior, Intermediate, or Senior).

 - "Certificate of Qualification" must be in good standing.

 - One year of teaching experience - equivalent to 194 days of teaching experience as verified on the Confirmation of Teaching Experience form signed by a Supervisory Officer.
 This form must be submitted to our office by the semester deadline date for course approval.

 *The Ontario College of Teachers defines “supervisory official” as the Superintendent or Assistant Superintendent of the school board for a teacher employed by a Board of Education.
 For a teacher employed by a private school, the “supervisory official” is the Ministry of Education official (e.g. Education Officer) appointed to provide supervisory services to the school.

 Important Notice: While we endeavour to be as accurate as possible while reviewing your qualifications for courses in our program, the Faculty of Education bears no responsibility for ensuring you have met the qualifications as per the guidelines of the Ontario College of Teachers.
 It is your responsibility to learn which prerequisites you will need. https://www.oct.ca/members/additional-qualifications/prerequisites